samsumeet/vehicle-service/README.md

 ### Test Cases
 I have added some test cases for example, we can follow these test and write different type of test cases.

-### API

-Search API :
-URL : /vehicle/search?searchQuery=color:blue,make:vw
-METHOD: GET

-Note: For searching we have to use key value pair for e.g color:blue,make:vw